NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 ```
 nlojet++ --calculate -c[born|nlo] [--max-event=nnnnnnn] [-n taskname] [-s randomseed] -u lib/fastnlo_interface_nlojet/libInclusiveJets.la
 ```
-To maximise statstics in a reasonable amount of time, it is customary to run in parallel several jobs (with different random seeds), typically 100 LO runs and 500 NLO runs with 1 billion events each, and combine them.
+To maximise statistics in a reasonable amount of time, it is customary to run several jobs in parallel (with different random seeds), typically 100 LO runs and 500 NLO runs with 1 billion events each, and combine them.
 The combination can be easily achieved by running the built-in function fnlo-tk-merge.